shaziamanzoor/MCA-5E7-DCE/src/main/java/edu/iust/advancejava/streams/lambda/ReadMe.md

 ```

-This example cannot be implemented using the above [`simpleReduce` ](https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/4419c03dfc656361b7bf0a4db24d6c4ec98a0764/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L22)method because of the way the types have been defined.
+This example cannot be implemented using the above [`simpleReduce` ](https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/master/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L22)method because of the way the types have been defined.
 The method's result is limited by the type of the list element.
-We can overcome this limitation by a new implementation  of this method, [`SequenceAggregator#reduce`] (https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/4419c03dfc656361b7bf0a4db24d6c4ec98a0764/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L29).
+We can overcome this limitation by a new implementation  of this method, [`SequenceAggregator#reduce`](https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/master/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L29).
 It takes an` initValue`, an aggregator interface `Aggregator ` and a list.
 We can use this method to solve all the above three problems.

 ```java